The Numbers and People That Tell the Story of AI Horizons 2025

 EQT CEO Toby Z. Rice highlighted the challenge: "Power and the ability to consume it is going to be one of the biggest challenges we face when expanding the use of AI."

-As Groq's Ian Andrews put it: "Electricity can be turned into intelligence."
+As Groq's Ian Andrews put it: "Electricity can be turned into intelligence.
+The cost of power is equivalent to the cost of intelligence from now going forward."

 What the Numbers Say: The AI Deployed City